ringcentral/ringcentral-embeddable/docs/integration/call-widget.md

   }, '*')
 ```

+1. Unique identifier for your widget
+2. Display name shown in the widget menu
+3. Icon URL (128x128px recommended)
+4. Main content request path
+5. Input change event path
+6. Button click event path

+!!! tip "Multiple widgets"
-You can register multiple call widgets by calling the "register" API multiple times with different configurations..
+    You can register multiple call widgets by calling the registration API multiple times with different configurations.

 After successful registration, your call widget will appear during active calls:

 ![call-widget-apps](../assets/call-widget-apps.png)

-## Responding to call widget requests
+## Building widget content

+### Understanding the request flow

 When a user opens your call widget, the Embeddable framework sends a message to your app requesting page data in JSON format.

-The widget page is rendered using [JSON schema form library](https://rjsf-team.github.io/react-jsonschema-form) , allowing for a dynamic and customizable UI layout.
+The widget page is rendered using the [JSON Schema Form library](https://rjsf-team.github.io/react-jsonschema-form), allowing for dynamic and customizable UI layouts.

+!!! note "JSON Schema reference"
     Learn how to define custom widget pages with JSON schema in the [customized tab document](./custom-tab.md).

+### Basic page response

-Add a event to response page data request:
+Add an event listener to handle page data requests:

 ```js
 function responseMessage(request, response) {